flightphp/docs/content/v3/en/awesome-plugins/ghost_session.md

 // set a custom path to your session configuration file as the first arg
 // or give it the custom array
-// 2nd arg is to give it a random string for the session id
 $app->register('session', Session::class, [
 	[
 		// if you want to store your session data in a database (good if you want something like, "log me out of all devices" functionality)